MichaelOrme1/From-Modal-Fusion-to-Model-Selection-Practical-Evaluation-for-Emotion-Understanding-in-HRI/README.md

 Once the autoencoders are set up, the framework can be used to test any numbers of combinations of modalities and classifiers.

-The full data can be found at: https://www.dropbox.com/scl/fi/yhdrhnlhyhgqlk8e0n6vx/IEMOCAP-AFFWILD.csv?rlkey=zf0yjyy2wuq8t6677d88akkim&st=kov9awt6&dl=0
+The full data will be released upon publication